dequelabs/corro/README.md

 ### Notes
 #### Skipping Execution
-When evaluating the schema, rules with falsy arguments will be passed over.
-This allows for conditionally or temporarily turning rules off by setting eg `required: false` instead of `required: true`, but also means that custom rules should always be phrased as positive expressions, since constructions such as `allowX: false` will never execute.
+When evaluating the schema, all rules with falsy arguments will be passed over _unless_ they have `alwaysRun` set.
+This allows for conditionally or temporarily turning rules off by setting eg `required: false` instead of `required: true`, but also means that custom rules should generally be phrased as positive expressions, since unless `alwaysRun` is on (which may sometimes lead to undesirable behavior), constructions such as `allowX: false` will never execute.

+Currently the only built-in rule with this setting is `value`, which needs to test explicitly `false` values.

 #### Arrays
 Any key-value pair in a schema where the value is a plain Object is taken to